GergesNafeh/Sales-Performance-Dashboard/README.md

 ---

-- **4️⃣ Customer Segmentation (RFM Analysis):**
+### 4️⃣ Customer Segmentation (RFM Analysis):
-•	104 Champions: These are the highest-value customers.
+- 104 Champions: These are the highest-value customers.
-•	117 At-Risk customers: They represent a critical area for retention strategies.
+- 117 At-Risk customers: They represent a critical area for retention strategies.
-•	New and Promising Customers show potential for future growth.
+- New and Promising Customers show potential for future growth.